2762038415/HamDis/HAMMETH_TUTORIAL_GITHUB_CN.md

 # Tutorial: Run `hammeth` on the tutorial scWGBS dataset

-This tutorial is organized in a style similar to the [MethSCAn tutorial](https://anders-biostat.github.io/MethSCAn/tutorial.html), but it is adapted to the current `hammeth` workflow and the tutorial files used in this project.

 The `hammeth` workflow has three core steps:

 1. `prepare`: convert indexed BAM files into chromosome-wise PAT files